sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

 Bugs
  - [MIFOSX-740] - In Savings account monthly charge Recurrence Start month should be after activation of the account
  - [MIFOSX-757] - updating charges
- - [MIFOSX-759] - Retrieving journal entry information by transactionId is not gauranteed to return journal entries from same transaction
+ - [MIFOSX-759] - Retrieving journal entry information by transactionId is not gauranteed to return journal entries from same cashTransaction
  - [MIFOSX-760] - Updating a charge does not evict the cache resulting in incorrect data returned from platform
  - [MIFOSX-762] - SubmittedBy User not stored when creating savings accounts